 You can mitigate this problem by blocking a certain number of hours per week along with the exact time slot.
 Also, your fractional CTO might be from a different continent, you should keep the timezone checked.

 You hire a fractional CTO who could be engaged with other startups and businesses.
 You cannot expect his full-time availability for you.

 You need to understand and accept that your fractional CTO will be engaged with others, also.
 You can clearly set what you want when you want.
 That could solve this problem.

 You hire your fractional CTO at the early stage.
 If you become successful and start getting bigger with a lot of developers and customers, it will be tough to handle the scalability issue with the fractional CTO.

-You can ask to document everything properly, ask him/her to join you as full-time CTO or hire another talent as your full-time CTO.
+You can ask to document everything properly, ask him/her to join you as a full-time CTO, or hire another talent as your full-time CTO.
 Alternatively, you can build a scalable application from the very beginning.